pradosoft/prado/README.md

 # Warning!

-This is a mirror with some small but core changes needed for working into *ClavisNG*.
+This is a mirror with some small but core changes needed for working with **ClavisNG**.
 Comperio does not provide support for this framework, please refer to the original [issue tracker](https://code.google.com/p/prado3/issues/list).

 [![Build Status](https://secure.travis-ci.org/nicmart/DomainSpecificQuery.png?branch=master)](http://travis-ci.org/nicmart/DomainSpecificQuery)